How to Tell if You Have Hard Water

 Your appliances aren’t working as well as they used to.

-You notice slow-running faucets in your home.
+You have slow-running faucets in your home.

-While weak water pressure can be due to a number of factors, such as a water meter shut-off value that’s not completely open, slow-running water in conjunction with other problems listed here could mean mineral deposits in the water supply lines are blocking the water flow.
+While weak water pressure can be due to a number of factors, such as a water meter shut-off value that’s not completely open, slow-running water in conjunction with other hard water problems listed here could mean mineral deposits in the water supply lines are blocking the water flow.

 Installing a water softener will prevent further mineral buildup in the lines.
 The only way to restore full water pressure, however, is to replace the lines, which is a major plumbing project.